Set up an AWS resource endpoint connection

 Note: If your resource configuration has a child resource configuration, use the ID from the child resource.

-11. In the Domain name field, enter your resource configuration domain name from AWS.
+11. In the Domain name field, enter the domain name you chose in the prerequisites.

 Note: If your resource configuration has a child resource configuration, use the domain name from the child resource.